Alba Sotorra: Professional career

-Unveiled Views of 2008 is a documentary which portrays five women Alba Sotorra met while was hitchhiking from Spain to Pakistan.
+Unveiled Views of 2008 is a documentary which portrays five women Alba Sotorra met while hitchhiking from Spain to Pakistan.

 Game Over was released in 2015, and treats the life of a man who is trapped in his internet world and in attempts to come free of it.
 It won the Gaudì Award of Catalonia for best documentary in 2016.

-Comandante Arian was released in 2018 and is about a Kurdish female commander of the Women’s Protection Units, who leads her troops towards Kobanî aiming for a defeat of the Islamic State.
+Comandante Arian was released in 2018 and is about a Kurdish female commander of the Women's Protection Units, who leads her troops towards Kobanî aiming for a defeat of the Islamic State.
 She is also a member of the Dones Visuales.

 The Return: Life after ISIS of 2021 portrays Shamima Begum, Hoda Muthana or Kimberly Polman who had joined ISIS.
 It contains news coverage of the defeat of ISIS at Baghuz and has a focus on the de-radicalization of the ISIS adherents.
 It was nominated to the Goya Awards in 2022.